-For ESF Code of Student Conduct violations, a variety of sanctions may be considered.
-The complainant and respondent have the right to know the sanction(s) that may be imposed based upon the outcome of ESF's student conduct process proceeding as well as the rationale for the actual sanction imposed.
-Student conduct officers or the College Hearing Board may impose sanctions up to and including expulsion from the College and may impose sanctions that are educational and/or remedial specific to the facts of a given case.
-A respondent's prior conduct history shall be considered in the determination of appropriate sanctions.
+The complainant and respondent have the right to know the sanction(s) that may be imposed based upon the outcome of ESF's student conduct process proceeding as well as the reason for the actual sanction imposed.
+The Hearing Board may impose sanctions up to and including expulsion from the College, and may impose sanctions that are educational and/or remedial specific to the facts of a given case.